 Firefighters put their lives on the line every day to keep the rest of us safe.
-They do so by running straight toward the dangers we’re running away from, whether it’s a house fire or a car accident.
-Despite that, firefighter fatalities in the line of duty have held steady at just under 70 for three years straight nationwide, while more than 68,000 firefighters got hurt on the job in 2015.
+They do so by running straight toward the dangers we are running away from, whether it is a house fire or a car accident.
+But who protects them?
+Our work injury lawyers in Denver are here to serve the firefighting community for the efforts they put forward.
+Firefighter fatalities in the line of duty have held steady at just under 70 for three years straight nationwide, while more than 68,000 firefighters got hurt on the job in 2015.
 Surprisingly enough, only 42 percent – or 29,130 – of those injuries actually occurred at the fireground.
-If you’ve been hurt on the job, or if you’ve lost a family member to the job, Burg Simpson’s Colorado workers’ compensation attorneys can help you today!
+If you have been hurt on the job, or if you have lost a family member to the job, Burg Simpson’s Denver workers’ compensation attorneys can help you today!

-Our acclaimed workers’ compensation attorneys and paralegals have over four decades of experience filing workers’ compensation claims for firefighters.
-We can help you traverse a complicated workers’ comp claims process to fight for your rights and the maximum benefit amount possible.
-We’ll help you:
+Our acclaimed workers’ compensation attorneys and paralegals have over four decades of experience handling cases regarding firefighter workers compensation law.
+We can help you traverse a complicated workers’ compensation claims process to fight for your rights and the maximum benefit amount possible.
+We will help you:

-- Understand the Colorado Workers’ Compensation law and its lengthy rules process.
+- Understand the firefighter Workers’ Compensation law and its lengthy rules process.

 - Access the very best – and timeliest – medical care and treatment.

 - Secure reimbursement for expenses incurred after your accident.

 - Receive fair compensation for your injuries.